AZittel/PathfinderSimulation/README.md

 # Pathfinder Simulation

-Implementation of the A* algorithm created with javafx.
+Implementation of the A* pathfinding algorithm devloped with java and javafx.

+## Motivation

+Through a subject in my studies we were assigned to develop a component with Java in the backend and Javafx in the frontend and to integrate it into an existing framework.
+A fellow student and I decided to display the A* pathfinding algorithm visually inside the component.

 ## Demo